Jhgomez/redes2/Commands.md

 * **do wri | wri | write**: saves configurations of the node to a persistent storage, it can be executed in user mode but to run it while in the config mode append "do" at the beggining
 * **do sh mac-addres-table | sh mac-addres-table**: works in user mode but append "do" to run it in config mode to show a list of the mac addreses
 * **reload**: restarts node, it runs in user mode
+* **enable telnet(client/server application protocol to access terminal or remote systems on LANs or internet)**: Execute the following commands in config mode, **line vty 0 15**, **password** $append_passowrd, **login**, **exit**

+note that some of the configurations done by the previous commands like setting passwords at login and at access to config mode can be automated using a manager that will deoploy these configurations through an image